v-steph/discord-bot/README.md

 # discord-bot
-responds to certain chat messages
+Scan incoming chat messages for trigger words.
+When triggered reply with string from .txt file.